julien-duponchelle/vscode-rainbow-end/README.md

 ### 0.3.0

-Add support for Crystal language
+* Add support for Crystal language
+* Add support for Shell language

 ### 0.2.0